Best Canvas For Painting: My Recommendations

 They’re very sturdy, the extra thickness making the chances of getting out of shape much slimmer.

 In addition, because you don’t need to frame them; they weigh much less and you can get to the fun part of hanging your finished canvas wall art soon after!

-As such, they do cost a little more – but totally worth it, as not only do you not need to deal with framing/wires/hangers, etc. (well, perhaps the latter) you can also paint the perimeter, too-you can let your prospective art design bleed onto it (a very popular technique) or paint it a different color altogether!
+As such, they do cost a little more – but totally worth it, as not only do you not need to deal with framing/wires/hangers, etc. (well, perhaps the latter) you can also paint the perimeter, too, or just let your prospective art design bleed onto it (a very popular technique) or paint it a different color altogether.

 There is another surface type that is easy to work with and that is artist canvas panels.
 They are a flat, non-stretched, you guessed it – panel.
 At best they are an eighth of an inch thick but sturdy enough to stand up to whatever mediums you plan on using.
 Although I do like them in general, they have 2 small disadvantages:

 ♥ One, they will require a frame eventually (if you plan on displaying or selling your work one day)